user8595/user8595.github.io/content/about.md

   - Ray- Series (with cheats and continues)
   - Maybe more, but i unfortunantly forgot about them.

+- Has intrest in emulating old consoles.
+Mainly games from the 4th to 7th generation (Nintendo DS and some PSP only).

+- Racing games, especially the Gran Turismo series (2 & 4).

+- VSRG Rhythm games, although not so often for now.
+Mainly on [Etterna](https://etternaonline.com/) (but offline), but also played osu!mania and of course, FNF.
+  - Highest MSD i've beaten is (probably) 15-low 16s, but now i barely could beat 14s.
+So yes, i'm still a beginner.

 In short, i like playing video games.
-I just play too many genres of this particular subject.
+I just played too much genres of this particular subject.

----